Side Effects of Radiation Therapy for Breast Cancer

 Long-term Side Effects

-Long-term effects can happen months to many years after cancer treatment.
+Long-term side effects can happen months to many years after cancer treatment.
 The risk of these side effects depends on the area of the breast that was included in the field of radiation and the radiation techniques that were used.

-• Radiation to the breast, chest wall, or reconstructed breast may cause long-lasting changes to the skin, including a darkening or "tanning" of the skin.
+• Radiation to the breast, chest wall, or reconstructed breast may cause long-lasting changes to the skin, like a darkening or "tanning" of the skin.
 It can also cause fibrosis, a thickening or scarring of an area of tissue in the breast.

 • There can be damage to the nerves, leading to pain or loss of strength or feeling in the arm, on the side that was treated.

 • Damage to the drainage (lymphatic) system in the area can lead to chronic swelling, called lymphedema.
 The risk of lymphedema is higher if you also had surgical lymph node dissections (removal of lymph nodes) and, to a lesser extent, sentinel node biopsy (procedure to see if your cancer has spread).
-If you have lymphedema and develop pain or redness in the arm, especially with fever, you should be seen by your care team right away, as it could be a serious infection.
+If you have lymphedema and develop pain or redness in your arm, especially with fever, you should be seen by your care team right away, as it could be a serious infection.

-• You may be at higher risk for developing cardiac (heart) problems, particularly if your cancer was in your left breast.
-Your radiation oncologist will develop your treatment plan to minimize the amount of radiation your heart gets.
+• You may be at higher risk for cardiac (heart) problems, particularly if your cancer was in your left breast.
+Your radiation oncologist will make your treatment plan to minimize the amount of radiation your heart gets.
 You can reduce the risk of heart problems by regularly exercising, having good dietary habits, and seeing your primary care provider for checkups.

-After treatment, talk with your care team about receiving a survivorship care plan, which can help you manage the transition to survivorship and learn about life after cancer.
+After treatment, talk with your care team about a survivorship care plan, which can help you manage the transition to survivorship and learn about life after cancer.
 You can create your own survivorship care plan using the OncoLife Survivorship Care Plan.
 For more information about the long-term effects of radiation therapy for breast cancer, read our article, Survivorship: Late Effects after Radiation for Breast Cancer.

 Related Blog Posts